 Defective Product or Personal Injury Lawsuit?

-Your injury may have also been caused by a negligent party.
+If your injury was caused by a negligent party, it would be classed under the umbrella term ‘personal injury’.
 An irresponsible distracted driver may have hit your car or knocked you off your motorcycle, leading to your injury.
 In order to be successful in your case, your legal team must prove that the person who caused your injury was in some way negligent.
 To prove negligence, four elements must be shown, including:

 - Duty- the defendant had an obligation to operate with reasonable safety standards

 - Causation- their failure actually caused the injuries you suffered

 - Injury- you were injured as a result of the action or inaction of the defendant